Cotylorhiza: Relationships

 Cnidarian abundance in the Northwest Mediterranean Sea can have major impacts on fish populations, as they pose a major predatory threat to juvenile fish.
 The size and number of fish in this area was found to be directly correlated to the size and abundance of C. tuberculata.

-Possible Human Impact
+Possible human impact

 Jellyfish populations in the Mediterranean Sea, including those in the genus Cotylorhiza, may have hazardous effects on people in the area.
 Species in this area are becoming progressively more venomous as more invasive predators enter the waters they inhabit, therefore hospitalizations and serious injury has increased in children swimming in these areas.
-Stings by Cotylorhiza tuberculata cause the following effects: pain in 100% of patients stung, a whip-like rash in 87.8% of patients, a small percentage of patients are hospitalized annually for fevers, chills, muscle spasms, and serious burns.

 Blooms of jellyfish may also impact economic stability in surrounding communities, due to overfishing which alters trophic processes.
 As jellyfish overpopulate ecosystems, they may wipe out large numbers of fish in their habitat.
 Blooms occur because of changes in temperature and phytoplankton abundance in the ecosystem.